 In adults, the most common type of kidney cancer is renal cell carcinoma.
 Other less common types of kidney cancer can occur.
-Transitional cell carcinoma, which affects the ureters, can also begin in the kidneys.
-Children are more likely to develop a kind of kidney cancer called Wilms' tumor.
+Young children are more likely to develop a kind of kidney cancer called Wilms' tumor.

-The incidence of kidney cancer seems to be increasing, though it isn't clear why.
-Many kidney cancers are detected during procedures for other diseases or conditions.
-Imaging techniques such as computerized tomography (CT) are being used more often, which may lead to the discovery of more kidney cancers.
+The incidence of kidney cancer seems to be increasing.
+One reason for this may be the fact that imaging techniques such as computerized tomography (CT) are being used more often.
+These tests may lead to the accidental discovery of more kidney cancers.

 Kidney cancer is cancer that begins in the cells of your kidneys. ...